umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/upgrade-to-umbraco-7.md

 ## Parameter Editors

-Legacy parameter editors (pre Umbraco 7) will not work with Umbraco 7.
-If Umbraco detects legacy parameter editor aliases that does not map to a Umbraco 7 parameter editor it will render a textbox in its place.
+Legacy parameter editors (pre-Umbraco 7) will not work with Umbraco 7.
+If Umbraco detects legacy parameter editor aliases that do not map to a Umbraco 7 parameter editor it will render a textbox in its place.
 You will need to update your macros to use a compatible Umbraco 7 parameter editor as those that aren't supported.

 Previously, parameter editors were registered in an Umbraco database table: `cmsMacroPropertyType` which no longer exists.
 Parameter editors in Umbraco 7 are plugins like property editors.
 During the Umbraco 7 upgrade installation process it will update the new `cmsMacroProperty.editorAlias` column with the previous parameter editor alias.
 During this process it will look into the `Umbraco.Core.PropertyEditors.LegacyParameterEditorAliasConverter` for a map between a legacy alias to a new Umbraco 7 alias.

-Custom legacy parameters can be mapped to new Umbraco 7 parameter editor aliases during install.
+Custom legacy parameters can be mapped to new Umbraco 7 parameter editor aliases during installation.
 This can be done by modifying the mapping during application startup using this method: `Umbraco.Core.PropertyEditors.LegacyParameterEditorAliasConverter.CreateMap`.

 ## Database changes